arafat-hasan/postgres-notes/README.md

 - Field Names and types in Mockaroo according to the image above.
 -  For our learning convenience, make sure 30% blank in the `email` field.
 - Set a  acceptable nice range for data of birth.
-- To find the type of each field, you have to search with the appropriate keyword.
+- To find the type of each field, we have to search with the appropriate keyword.
 - Tick the _include create table_ option.

 Download the data as a file named `person.sql`.

 Now we will do some tweaking in `person.sql`, according to our needs.
-Open this file in your preferred editor, I'm using vs code.
+Open this file in the preferred editor, I'm using vs code.
 Then make the following changes to the CREATE TABLE command at the top of the file.
 Notice that we have added `id BIGSERIAL NOT NULL PRIMARY KEY`, changed `VARCHAR` sizes, and specified the `NOT NULL` fields.

 ```sql